-We obtained documentation from the general ledger for capital outlay accounts that support the capital asset additions for the reporting period.
+We obtained documentation from the general ledger accounting system for capital outlay accounts to support the capital asset additions for the reporting period.

 2. Trace and agree total uses of capital from Form F-20 to the crosswalk reconciliation of total capital asset additions.